Thasin-Sheikh/dart_programming/custom_error_handling.md

   - More context about what went wrong and why
   - Preserved stack traces and error chains
   - Clear categorization of error sources

+Also if you need specific UI behavior based on error type then you should choose Custom Error Hierarchy.

 ---